arbaz0010/LiveOS/README.md

 ## Project status

-NightRun is experimental systems software.
+LiveOS is experimental systems software.
 It works, it is tested hard, and it still assumes you are comfortable with firmware menus and boot media.

 Solid: the inference engine (parity-pinned against llama.cpp), the `.nrm` toolchain,